Traci Sorell

-Traci Sorell is an American author of fiction and nonfiction works for teens and an enrolled member of the Cherokee Nation.
+Traci Sorell is an Indigenous author of fiction and nonfiction works for children and teens.
+She is an enrolled citizen of the Cherokee Nation.

-Personal life
+Personal lifestyle

-Sorell has spent her life with her family living on the Cherokee Nation tribe's reservation in northeastern Oklahoma by Fort Gibson Lake.
+Sorell has spent much of her life living within the Cherokee Nation tribe's reservation in northeastern Oklahoma and currently resides with her family by Fort Gibson Lake.
 Her mother's family has lived in the area since 1838 when Cherokee people were removed from their homelands.
 She has a younger brother and sister.

-As a child, Sorell learned about her ancestors from her grandmother, fishing, and caring for animals and the land.
+As a child, Sorell learned about her ancestors from her grandmother, fishing with her family, and caring for animals and the land.
 She also enjoyed reading, singing, and performing in theater productions.

 When Sorell was a teenager, she and her family moved to Southern California, and she became the first person in her family to graduate from college.
-Her mother, sister, and brother later received degrees, as well.
+Her mother, sister, and brother later received degrees as well.

-Sorell's second language is Spanish, though she is trying to learn the Cherokee language.
+Sorell's second language is Spanish, though she is learning the Cherokee language.

 Education

 Sorell majored in Native American Studies and minored in Ethnic Studies at the University of California, Berkeley graduating with a Bachelor Arts in 1994.
-During her time at Berkeley, Sorell lived in Madrid and taught English and Spanish to children and adults.
+During her time at Cal-Berkeley, Sorell lived in Madrid and taught English and Spanish to children and adults.

 In 1996, she received a Master of Arts from the University of Arizona, where she studied American Indian Studies with a concentration in Federal Indian Law & Policy.

-Later, Sorell returned to school and received a Juris Doctor degree from the University of Wisconsin in 2001.
+Later, Sorell returned to school and received a Juris Doctor degree from the University of Wisconsin Law School in 2001.

 Career

 Sorell began her career by helping Native Nations and their citizens by writing "legal codes, testimony for Congressional hearings, federal budget requests, grants and reports."

-Since beginning her writing career, Sorell has continued to focus on incorporating culturally accurate books about Cherokee and other Indigenous people for children and young adults.
+Since beginning her writing career, Sorell has continued to focus on incorporating culturally accurate books about Cherokee and other Indigenous people into the canon of literature for children and young adults.

-Sorell is currently a Tulsa Artist Fellow.
+Sorell was a Tulsa Artist Fellow in 2021 and 2022.

 Awards and honors

-Four of Sorell's books are Junior Library Guild selections: Powwow Day, We Are Still Here!, We Are Grateful: Otsaliheliga, and Classified.
+Seven of Sorell's books are Junior Library Guild selections, including Powwow Day, We Are Still Here!, We Are Grateful: Otsaliheliga, and Classified.